ministryofjustice/laa-fee-calculator-app/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+Rails app to demonstrate use of ministryofjustice/laa-fee-calculator-client gem to consume the ministryofjustice/laa-fee-calculator API.

-Things you may want to cover:
+# TODO: Things you may want to cover:

 * Ruby version